Easter Parade (film): Television

 Easter Parade first aired on American television in the mid-1950s, as part of MGM's strategy to capitalize on its extensive film library through television broadcasts.
 Its family-friendly appeal and iconic musical numbers, such as "A Couple of Swells" and "Easter Parade," made it a perennial favorite during holiday programming.
-The film has been regularly aired on networks like Turner Classic Movies, particularly during the Easter season, ensuring its continued popularity among audiences.
+The film has been regularly aired on networks like Turner Classic Movies particularly during the Easter season, ensuring its continued popularity among audiences.

+Turner Classic Movies traditionally airs this movie during Easter Sunday and was always the first movie to air during the primetime hours.

 Home media

-Easter Parade was initially released as home media on VHS in 1986 and reissued on VHS in 1989 and 1992–1993 by MGM/UA Home Video, followed by multiple DVD releases, including a special edition in 2005 that featured behind-the-scenes documentaries and interviews.
+Easter Parade was initially released on CED Videodisc in 1981.
+It was released on VHS in 1986 and reissued on VHS in 1989 and 1992–1993 by MGM/UA Home Video, followed by multiple DVD releases, including a special edition in 2005 that featured behind-the-scenes documentaries and interviews.
 In 2013, Warner Bros. released Easter Parade on Blu-ray, presenting a remastered version with improved video and audio quality.
 The Blu-ray release included additional features, such as audio commentary by film historians and surviving members of the production team.
-The film is also available for digital streaming on platforms such as Amazon Prime Video and Apple TV.
+The film is also available for on streaming platforms such as Amazon Prime Video and Apple TV.